Apple Rehab closing Watch Hill location; families, residents notified Tuesday

 Apple Rehab Watch Hill is licensed for 60 beds and currently has 33 individuals who reside there.
 It is one of two Apple facilities in Westerly.
 Apple Rehab's corporate headquarters is located in Avon, Conn.
 The firm owns more than 20 nursing facilities — all but the two in Westerly are in Connecticut.

-Families and residents were notified Tuesday of the plans to close the facility, according to Beardsworth.
-Several workers, who declined to identify themselves, said the staff was informed of the closure plans late last week.
+Many nursing homes throughout the country have battled the COVID-9 pandemic since it started, and the two Apple facilities were no exception.
+Both the Apple Rehab facility in Watch Hill and the Apple Clipper Rehab facility on Post Road in Westerly struggled with COVID-19 outbreaks in late November and December.
+According to the facilities and records maintained by state and federal agencies, all but two of the residents at each facility tested positive for the virus in December.

+An agreement recorded in 2019 in the Westerly land records gives 75 Watch Hill Road LLC, a company managed by Thomas P. Sculco, a right of first refusal should the 2.26-acre Apple Rehab property be sold or if a transfer of ownership is proposed.
+75 Watch Hill Road LLC purchased 75 Watch Hill Road, which is next door to the nursing home property, in 2019 at about the same time the right of first refusal agreement was signed.
+Both properties are on the banks of the Pawcatuck River.

 The exact closure date is unclear.
-Officials with Apple's corporate office have not returned messages left Monday and today seeking clarification and comment for this article.
+Officials with Apple's corporate office did not return messages left Monday and Wednesday seeking clarification and comment for this article.
+The corporate office also did not comment in December for an article about the COVID-19 outbreak.

 (0) comments